 Materials Used in Carving

 Many different materials are now used - including wood, antler, horn, bone, glass, amber and shell - but there are certain stones that are traditionally more often used for carving fetishes.
 Picasso marble, jet, alabaster, pipestone, serpentine, black marble, turquoise and dolomite are the most common ones.
-However any stone might be used if the carver can visualise the animal spirit it contains.
+However any stone might be used if the carver can visualise the animal spirit contained within.